bollu/lz/README.md

 # Log:  [newest] to [oldest]

+# May 23:

+should `caseRet` be a terminator?
+If it is a terminator, how should it lower? if it lowers to a `scf.if`, what instruction should it keep "after" its insertion? should it emit a `std.return` or a `scf.yield`? this would depend on the parent (!)

 # May 20th, list of jumps:

 - occruences of `mkJmp` in `src/`:
 ```